 (10.24.2019)

 Attendance: Bernard Oliver, Barbara Radcliffe, Heather Kelley, Eugene Asola, Keith Waugh, Natalie Kuhlmann, Alma Young, Linda Most, Hoa Nguyen, James Archibald, Ashleigh Stevens, Leon Pate, Corine Myers-Jennings, and Tracy Burch.
 Approval of Prior Minutes: The minutes for 10/10/19 are approved.
 Dr. Most requested that the meeting minutes be posted earlier.
 She also proposed the idea of the chairs sending a faculty proxy if they are not able to attend the weekly meeting.
 Discussion ensued.
-Fall 2019 Commencement Banner Carrier for COEHS: Dr. Warner provided a list of possible candidates and asked the committee make a decision on the carrier.
+Fall 2019 Commencement Banner Carrier for COEHS: Dr. Warner was not present but had provided a hard copy list to members of possible candidates for banner carrier and asked the committee make a decision on the carrier.
 Decision made that Arionna Z Muhammad will be the carrier.

 Spring Orientation: Dr. Warner asked that in her absence, the spring orientation dates be passed out to the committee as a FYI.